SC header logo

 Editor experience

-Through page editor users can manage content, add different blocks, elements, lists to build visual appearance of the page.
-WordPress uses Gutenberg block editor that offers full page editing experience with a very modern UI.
+Through the page editor users can manage content, and add different blocks, elements, and lists to build the visual appearance of the page.
+WordPress uses a Gutenberg block editor that offers a full-page editing experience with a very modern UI.
 WordPress initially comes with over 40 blocks that have a wide variety of options and settings.
-Blocks can simply be drag and dropped anywhere in the editor, and some blocks can be nested.
+Blocks can simply be dragged and dropped anywhere in the editor, and some blocks can be nested.
 It also provides block patterns that are predefined combinations of blocks.
-For more experienced users with ACF plugin (Advanced custom fields) it is easy to extend blocks or create new ones.
+For more experienced users with the ACF plugin (Advanced custom fields), it is easy to extend blocks or create new ones.

 WordPress Gutenberg block editor